-- 8.4 The supervisor requires the insurer to have an effective compliance function capable of assisting the insurer to meet its legal and regulatory obligations and promote and sustain a corporate culture of compliance and integrity. - 8.4.1 The Board adopts a code of conduct or takes other appropriate means to commit the insurer to comply with all applicable laws, regulations, supervisory decisions, and internal policies, and conduct its business ethically and responsibly. - 8.4.2 As part of this commitment, the insurer has in place a robust and well positioned, resourced and properly authorised and staffed compliance function.
-Within some insurers, particularly larger or more complex ones, such a function is led by a Chief Compliance Officer or similar.
+- 8.5 The supervisor requires the insurer to have an effective compliance function capable of assisting the insurer to: - · meet its legal, regulatory and supervisory obligations; and - promote and sustain a compliance culture, including through the monitoring of related internal policies.

+- 8.5.1 The compliance function has a broader role than merely monitoring compliance with laws and regulations and supervisory requirements; monitoring compliance with internal policies and promoting and sustaining a compliance culture within the insurer are equally important aspects of this control function. - 8.5.2 Compliance starts at the top.
+The Board is ultimately responsible for establishing standards for honesty and integrity throughout the insurer and for creating an effective corporate culture that emphasises them.
+This should include a code of conduct or other appropriate mechanism as evidence of the insurer's commitment to comply with all applicable laws, regulations, supervisory requirements, and internal policies, and conduct its business ethically and responsibly. - 8.5.3 As part of this commitment, the insurer has in place a robust and well positioned, resourced and properly authorised and staffed compliance function.
+Within some insurers, particularly larger or more complex ones, such a function is typically led by a Chief Compliance Officer.